iburzynski/jambhala/src/Contracts/Samples/READMEs/ForwardMinting.md

 1. *To unlock a voucher UTxO, the transaction must mint exactly one token with the correct token name.*
 2. *To mint a token with the validator's forwarding minting policy, the corresponding UTxO voucher must be consumed as an input.*

-A third validation conditon requires the consumer to supply a special redeemer code, granting them the right to consume a voucher (*see next secion*).
+A third validation condition requires the consumer to supply a special redeemer code, granting them the right to consume a voucher (*see next secion*).

 ### **Voucher Datum & Redeemer Code**
 For the validator to be aware of its forwarding minting policy that will be used to satisfy its minting constraint, it must be supplied the *`CurrencySymbol`* (i.e. policy ID) of the FMP script.
 This is provided as a field on the voucher datum.